Yale University, 1980-84

 Arts and Humanities Research Leave Award, Oct – Jan 2004.

-Fellowship stipendiary, Centre for Anglophone Studies, Université de Provence, Aix-en-Provence, Public lecture series on Crossover Literature, May – June 2007.
+Fellowship stipendiary, Centre for Anglophone Studies, Université de Provence, Aix-en-Provence to deliver a series of public lectures on Crossover Literature, May – June 2007.

-Consultancy grant, Open University, for a course on Crossover Literature, 2008.
+Consultancy grant, Open University: to develop course on Crossover Literature, 2008.

 ESRC grant to design and deliver interdisciplinary public workshop, “How to be Creative?”, Grant Festival of Social Science Week March 2009.

-Subsidies awarded from Department of Chemistry, Harry Kroto Centre, Arts and Humanities Centre, and Vice-Chancellor of University of Sheffield to develop the Arts-Science Encounters, 16 interdisciplinary public events at the University of Sheffield, March – June 2010, and to commission original oil portraits of two Nobel-prize laureate Sheffield alumni chemists, 2009-2010.
+Major subsidy from Department of Chemistry, Harry Kroto Centre, Arts and Humanities Centre, and Vice-Chancellor of University of Sheffield to develop the Arts-Science Encounters, 16 interdisciplinary public events at the University of Sheffield, March – June 2010, and to commission original oil portraits of two Nobel-prize winning chemists from University of Sheffield, 2009-2010.

 Société du 450ème, University of Lausanne, subsidy for international SAMEMES (Swiss Association of Medieval and Early Modern English Studies) conference, ‘Literature, Medicine and Science in the Medieval and Early Modern Periods’, 2012.